Poleth-SA/MixMed-Safety/README.md

-# How to Run
+# How to Run (Execute)
     1. Start the Backend Server (Flask)
-        # Navigate to your backend directory
+        # Navigate to your backend directory on terminal
         cd backend

         # Install Python dependencies (first time only)